acquia/lightning/UPDATE.md

   drush pm-uninstall scheduled_updates lightning_scheduled_updates
   drush pm-enable lightning_scheduler
   ```
+* To migrate to Content Moderation, install the wbm2cm module and Drush (8.x or
+  9.x). **Back up your database**, then run ```drush wbm2cm-migrate``` to run
+  the migration.

+**Note:** The Workbench Moderation to Content Moderation migration in Lightning
+2.2.4 affects actual content entities.
+As such, it will need to be run on your
+production database.
+If you have previously run the migration locally and
+deployed your config, you will run into issues with your config trying to
+disable Workbench Moderation - since the migration hasn't taken place on that
+database yet.

+If you store and deploy your config via a VCS, it is recommended that you skip
+the last manual step during your initial update to 2.2.4.
+Once the other config
+changes have been deployed, test the migration locally on an export of your
+production database before ultimately running it in your production environment.
+As with any script that affects content, be sure to take a backup of your
+production database before running the script.

 ### 2.2.2 to 2.2.3
 There are no manual update steps for this version.